lvgl/docs_old/en/get-started/quick-overview.md

 - **Report and/or fix bugs** in [GitHub's issue tracker](https://github.com/littlevgl/lvgl/issues)
 - **Help in the developement**.
 Check the [Open issues](https://github.com/littlevgl/lvgl/issues) especially the ones with [Help wanted](https://github.com/littlevgl/lvgl/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) label and tell your ideas about a topic or implement a feature.

-It should be useful to read the
+If you are interested in contributing to LittlevGL, then please read the guides below to get started.

 ```eval_rst
 - `Contributing guide <https://blog.littlevgl.com/2018-12-06/contributing>`_